Tuesday, December 18, 2012

 Do you know if you are selling to Martians?

 When I finish reading a really good story, I often think about what type of person would like to read it.
 You might know a lot about Pluto, but the people on Venus might not be interested in Pluto stories.
-The next time you hear about Martians who want to read a story about water and rocks, think twice before you turn your head to write about gas on Jupiter.
+The next time you hear about Martians who want to hear a story about the Grand Canyon, think twice before you turn start writing about gas on Jupiter.

-EXTRA TIPS: While you might be knowledgeable about gas on Jupiter, you might find a bigger audience of readers on Mars.
-Do a little homework to discover how Martians can welcome your Jupiter knowledge.
+EXTRA TIPS: While you might be knowledgeable about gas on Jupiter, you might find a bigger audience of readers who like stories about the Grand Canyon.
+Maybe add your Jupiter knowledge in the canyon.

 TIP #4 of 7: THE MOUNTAIN TOP PITCH